-- There is no spark so we have less noise during operation.
+- There is no spark, so there is less noise during operation.

-- We can easily accelerate and decelerate the motor while it has low rotor inertia.
+- They can easily accelerate and decelerate the motor while it has low rotor inertia.

-- It provides large torque over a vast speed range, so, makes it a high-performance motor.
+- It provides large torque over a vast speed range, so it makes it a high-performance motor.

-- It’s more reliable, so, high life expectancies, and maintenance-free operation.
+- It’s more reliable, with high life expectancies, and maintenance-free operation.

-- In addition, It doesn’t require air flow for inside cooling.
+- Also, It doesn’t require airflow for inside cooling.

-Unfortunately, we could find some disadvantages on any motor so:
+Unfortunately, we can find some disadvantages for the motor as well.

-- BLDC motor cost is higher than in a brushed motor.
+- The BLDC motor cost is higher than in a brushed motor.

-- Insulation of winding may get damaged as heat weakens the magnets because we can supply limited high power to the motor.
+- Insulation of winding may get damaged as heat weakens the magnets because the supply of high power to the motor is limited.